-Attachment theory talks about how our primary attachment bond represents a model for all our future relationships.
-In fact, out of that primary attachment, we develop one of four attachment styles:
+Attachment theory is an old and well-documented area in psychology, developed by psychologists John Bowlby and Mary Ainsworth.
+It talks about how our primary attachment bond — the bond we cultivate during early childhood by how we interact with our parents — represents a model for our future relationships and how out of that primary attachment, we develop one of four attachment styles:

 - The anxious attachment style.

 - The avoidant attachment style.

 - The fearful-avoidant attachment style.

 These styles influence our emotional health, self-esteem, and maturity, the partners we choose, how our relationships pan out, and how we respond when they end.
 And despite what some self-help advice would lead you to believe, developing healthy emotional attachments with others leads to greater happiness, productivity, and stability in one’s life.

 In this article I’ll explain each attachment style in turn and how to go from an unhealthy variant (anxious, avoidant, fearful-avoidant ) to a healthy one (secure).

 So buckle the fuck up — things are about to get nerdy.

 Anxiously attached individuals are typical pleasers who think of themselves as lesser than the person they’re in love with.
 They have trouble being alone or single.
 They’ll often succumb to unhealthy and abusive relationships.
 They rely on them for happiness because they can’t make themselves happy.
 And they yearn for validation and approval from others.